steffinstanly/steffinstanly.github.io/_posts/2018-06-06-Hack-the-Box-Nibbles.md

 ```

-so lets try to cd into that folder and see
+so let's try to cd into that folder and see

 ```console
 nibbler@Nibbles:/home/nibbler/personal/stuff$ ls
 nibbler@Nibbles:/home/nibbler/personal/stuff$ monitor.sh

 ```
-Now lets change the contents inside the monitor.sh and try to run it as the root
+Now let's change the contents inside the monitor.sh and try to run it as the root

 ```console
 nibbler@Nibbles:/home/nibbler/personal/stuff$ echo "cat /root/root.txt" > monitor.sh